Archidendron pauciflorum

-Archidendron pauciflorum, commonly known as djenkol, jengkol or jering is a species of flowering tree in the pea family, Fabaceae.
-It is native to Southeast Asia, where the seeds are a popular dish.
-They are mainly consumed in Indonesia, Thailand, Myanmar, and Vietnam and prepared by frying, boiling, or roasting and are also eaten raw.
-The beans are mildly toxic due to the presence of djenkolic acid, an amino acid which causes djenkolism (djenkol bean poisoning).
-The beans and leaves of the djenkol tree are traditionally used for medicinal purposes such as purifying the blood.
+Archidendron pauciflorum, commonly known as djenkol, jengkol or jering, is a species of flowering tree in the pea family, Fabaceae.
+It is native to Southeast Asia, where the seeds are also a popular dish.
+They are mainly consumed in Indonesia, Thailand, Myanmar, and Vietnam, prepared by frying, boiling, or roasting, and eaten raw.
+The beans are mildly toxic due to the presence of djenkolic acid, an amino acid that causes djenkolism (djenkol bean poisoning).
+The beans and leaves of the djenkol tree are traditionally used for medicinal purposes, such as purifying the blood.
 To date, djenkol is traded on local markets only.

 Vernacular names

-Common English names are blackbead, dog fruit, djenkol tree, luk nieng tree and ngapi nut.
-As this plant grows in different countries in South-East Asia, it has a variety of vernacular names.
-The common names in Indonesia is djenkol tree, jinkol, jarung (Sumatra) or jering (Java).
-It is called krakos in Cambodia, jering in Malaysia and in Thailand.
+Common English names are blackbead, dog fruit, jengkol tree, luk nieng tree and ngapi nut.
+As this plant grows in different countries in Southeast Asia, it has a variety of vernacular names.
+The common names in Indonesia is jengkol, jinkol, jarung (Sumatra) or jering (Java).
+It is called krakos in Cambodia, jering in Malaysia, and Thailand.
 Other vernacular names include luk nieng, cha niang, khang daeng and pha niang.
 In Myanmar it is called da-nyin-thee or da-nyin-pen.

 Description

-Archidendron pauciflorum is a legume tree with a size of 18–25 m, has spreading crown and bipinnate leaves (up to 25 cm) and greyish smooth bark.
+Archidendron pauciflorum is a legume tree with a size of 18–25 m, has a spreading crown and bipinnate leaves (up to 25 cm) and greyish smooth bark.
 The young leaves have a wine-red colour and are edible.
-Flowering time of the tree is between September and January.
+The flowering time of the tree is between September and January.
 The white calyx cup-shaped flowers are bisexual and have various yellowish-white stamens.

-The fruit (legume) of the tree is a woody, glabrous and deep purple pod.
+The fruit (legume) of the tree is a woody, glabrous, deep purple pod.
 Each Pod contains around three to nine round-shaped seeds.
 The pods are formed falcate or twisted in a wide spiral.
-The seed coat of a young seed shows a yellow-green colour and turns into dark brown during ripening.
+The seed coat of a young seed shows a yellow-green colour and turns dark brown during ripening.
 Then the ripe fruit dehisces along the ventral suture.

 Habitat and ecology

-The tree is indigenous to primary and secondary forests in humid, mountainous and undulating areas as well as on river banks from sea-level up to 1600 m altitude in Southeast Asian countries such as Bangladesh, Indonesia (Sumatra, Sulawesi, Kalimantan), Malaysia, Myanmar and Southern Thailand.
-Djenkol trees grow best in pervious sandy or lateritic soils and they need a high rainfall guaranty.
+The tree is indigenous to primary and secondary forests in humid, mountainous, and undulating areas as well as on river banks from sea level up to 1600 m elevation in Southeast Asian countries such as Bangladesh, Indonesia (Sumatra, Sulawesi, Kalimantan), Malaysia, Myanmar, and Southern Thailand.
+Djenkol trees grow best in pervious sandy or lateritic soils and they need a high rainfall guarantee.